eggmatters/backbone-conjoin/README.md

 2. Fetch a parent collection, and then fetch siblings based on foreign key relationships
 3. Fetch data in batches or chunks

-Methods 2 and three require server support to accept paramterized lists of id's (we will touch on this later.)
+Methods 2 and three require server support to accept parameterized lists of values (we will touch on this later.)

 ### Method One: